medimarket.com logo

 Active training – Kegel exercises

-You can also use the balls as resistance: squeeze your pelvic floor muscles for 5 seconds, then relax for 5 seconds.
-Repeat 10–15 times, 2–3 sets daily.
-The balls provide extra resistance to the exercise.
+You can also use the balls as resistance: contract your pelvic floor muscles for 5 seconds, then relax for 5 seconds.
+Repeat 10–15 times, 2–3 sets per day.
+The balls add extra resistance to the exercise.

 4